Bunix/laravue/readme.md

 ## Laravue - a sensible starting point for single-page apps
+## Note: The vast majority of the functionality of this project has essentially been added into the Laravel Framework's scaffolding system.
+This project is no longer continued.
+See Laravel's website for more information.
 ![Laravue](img.png)

 Laravue is a fork of the Laravel framework.
 It includes the vue js